HHSAPCompSci2020/capstone-project-404-team-not-found/BuildTheTown/doc/OUR README - REBUILD THE TOWN (2).txt

 Introduction:
-[In a few paragraphs totaling about ½ page, introduce the high-level concept of your program.
-What this looks like depends a lot on what type of thing you are making.
-An introduction for an application will look different than one for a game.
-In general, your introduction should address questions like these:
 What does your program do?
 Our program is an interactive and entertaining game, in which differently shaped blocks fall from the top and the user must place blocks accordingly to complete rows on the grid.
 Every time a row is completed, it disappears and the user gains blocks to use in the town-building part of the game.
 Once the placed blocks reach the top of the window, the game ends.
 The user can then use the blocks to build structures such as houses, towers, and other buildings to help rebuild the town and make it look pretty.